holguinj/suurvay/README.md

 ## Development

 ### Namespaces
-* `suurvay.identification`: contains the `test-runner` function that does most of the hard work of this library, along with a few pure helper functions for constructing generic rules.
+* `suurvay.identification`: contains the `score-user` function that does most of the hard work of this library, along with a few pure helper functions for constructing generic rules.
 * `suurvay.streaming-twitter`: contains the `filter-stream` function, which opens a Twitter search stream and places the results onto a core.async channel that the caller supplies.
 * `suurvay.training`: contains functions that make heavy use of the Twitter REST API to gather information about groups of Twitter users, including popular hashtags and profile sentiments (pro-X, anti-Y, etc.).
 * `suurvay.twitter-pure`: contains pure functions and predicates that are useful when processing data during identification.
 * `suurvay.twitter-rest`: contains functions that interact directly with the Twitter API.
-It's usually not necessary to call these directly as `suurvay.identification/test-runner` will do it for you.
+It's usually not necessary to call these directly as `suurvay.identification/score-user` will do it for you.
 The exception here is `block!`, which you must call manually.

 # Name